 Every year, we invite talented high school students like you to join us for an action-packed day of interactive and engaging presentations.
 At the Huggins High School Science Seminar, you'll learn about different paths to becoming a scientist, and how science can help you to look at everyday life with a different perspective.

-Details on the 33rd annual seminar will be available in February 2018.
+Details about the 2019 seminar will be released in Winter 2019.

 - Pseudoscience — Dr. Matthew Lukeman shared examples of junk science, sketchy claims, and how to think critically about these topics.